Skip Navigation

 Annotation: This referral form for health professionals to fill out provides information that pregnant women can bring to their next dental appointment.
 The form includes blanks to fill in the woman’s name, date of birth, estimated delivery date, and known allergies and boxes to check indicating what types of oral health care are acceptable for the woman to receive and whether there are any precautions to note.
 Also included are boxes to check indicating pain medications and antibiotics that are safe for the woman.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Antibiotics, Dental care, Drugs, Oral health, Pregnant women
+Keywords: Antibiotics, Drugs, Oral health, Oral health care, Pregnant women

 Clevenger AA.
 2017.
 Overdose poisoning deaths to children in Virginia, 2009-2013.
 Richmond, VA: Virginia Department of Health, Office of the Chief Medical Examiner, 57 pp.